SM-65 Atlas: Missile details

-The Atlas's complicated, unconventional design proved difficult to debug compared with rocket families such as Thor and Titan which used conventional aircraft-style structures and two stage setups and there were dozens of failed launches during the early years.
+The Atlas's complicated, unconventional design proved difficult to debug compared with rocket families such as Thor and Titan which used conventional aircraft-style structures and two stage setups.
+The lack of internal structure contributed to dozens of failed launches during its development.
 After watching Atlas Serial 7D explode shortly after its nighttime launch, Mercury astronaut Gus Grissom remarked "Are we really going to get on top of one of those things?"
-The numerous failures led to Atlas being dubbed an "Inter County Ballistic Missile" by missile technicians, but by 1965 most of the problems had been worked out and it was a reliable launch vehicle.
+The numerous failures led to Atlas being dubbed an "Inter County Ballistic Missile" by missile technicians, but by 1965 most of the problems had been worked out and it became a more reliable launch vehicle.
 Nearly every component in the Atlas managed to fail at some point during test flights, from the engine combustion chambers to the tank pressurization system to the flight control system, but Convair engineers noted with some pride that there had never been a repeat of the same failure more than three times, and every component malfunction on an Atlas flight was figured out and resolved.
+Some of the repeat failures were also the result of rushed launch schedules and could have been avoided.
 The last major design hurdle to overcome was unstable engine thrust, which caused three Atlas missiles (Serial 51D and 48D in 1960 and Serial 27E in 1961) to explode on their launching stands.

 Pressure stabilized tanks

-Atlas was unusual in its use of balloon tanks for fuel, made of very thin stainless steel with minimal or no rigid support structures.
+Atlas was unusual in its use of balloon tanks for the propellants, made of very thin stainless steel with minimal or no rigid support structures, as already pioneered by the Soviet R-5 first launched in 1953.
 Pressure in the tanks provides the structural rigidity required for flight.
 An Atlas rocket would collapse under its own weight if not kept pressurized, and had to have 5 psi nitrogen in the tank even when not fueled.
-The only other known use of balloon tanks at the time of writing is the ULA Centaur high-energy upper stage, although some rockets (such as the SpaceX Falcon series) use partially pressure-supported tanks.
 The rocket had two small thrust chambers on the sides of the tank called vernier rockets.
 These provided fine adjustment of velocity and steering after the sustainer engine shut down.